coveo/ui-kit/CONTRIBUTING.md

 ## Install and build

 Relay uses [pnpm](https://pnpm.io) as a package manager, see its [installation instructions](https://pnpm.io/installation) for installing pnpm.
 Run `pnpm install` to install dependencies.
 Run `pnpm build` to generate built packages.
+Relay requires a node.js version of 20 and higher.

 ## Tests